nagarjunpl/Python-practice/README.md

-# Daily Python Practice 🐍
+# Python Practice 🐍

-Welcome to **Daily Python Practice** – a personal repository to improve Python skills one day at a time!
+Welcome to **Python Practice** – a personal repository to improve Python skills one day at a time!

 ## 📌 Goal

-To solve 1–2 Python problems daily, ranging from beginner to intermediate level, and build consistent programming habits.
+To solve 1–2 Python problems, ranging from beginner to intermediate level, and build consistent programming habits.

 ## 👧 About